 Valencia is another area that is popular with expats, although you are unlikely to run into as many as you might in more densely populated areas such as Malaga.
 Estimates show that 0.6% to 2.6% of the total expat population of Spain are located in this area.

 Needless to say that many expats move to Seville to take advantage of the fantastic climate.
 However the city is also famed for its historically rich architecture as well as the way of life that includes interacting with friendly ‘sevillanos’ and eating lots of tasty tapas.

 Unlike the majority of popular cities to live in Spain, Seville is set back from the sea.
 Although it is located close to the south coast, still benefiting from the warm weather year round.
 Living in the city is similar in terms of costs to Alicante and Malaga, benefiting from a much lower cost than much of the rest of the country.
 In fact, the overall cost of living in the city is as much as 35% lower than in London.
 This lower living cost has attracted 0.6% to 2.6% of the total British in Spain to this area.

 We hope this guide has helped kindle plans for your big move to Spain, and you have a better idea of different areas that may interest you.
 For further reading, check out our comprehensive guide about moving to Spain from the UK, which covers all you need to know about making the move.
-If you're looking to purchase a house in Spain, you can start your search by reading our guides on how to buy a house in Spain and what home are like in Spain.

 Once you're fully informed and ready, remember to use Compare My Move to get connected with up to 6 international removal companies to save time and money on your Spain removal.
 Our network of removal companies are fully verified by us and reviewed by you, giving you peace of mind on your trip to a new life in Spain.
 Just fill in a quick and easy form and save up to 70% on your house removal today.